robjg/dido/docs/reference/dido/poi/layouts/DataRows.md

 </table>

 Is the provided schema only a partial schema.
 Only applies when reading.
-If true, then the rest of the schema is derived from the data.
+If true, then the rest of the schema is derived from the data when reading, and the schema will be ignored when writing.

 #### schema <a name="propertyschema"></a>